Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The impervious area of properties is determined by using aerial photographs and information in the city’s Geographic Information Systems (GIS) along with parcel lines from the county assessor's office.

-Effective June 1, 2010, the average Flagstaff residential property will pay $3.90 per month for stormwater fees.
+Effective July 1, 2019, the average Flagstaff residential property will pay $7.48 per month for stormwater fees.
 This is based on a billable area of between 3,001 and 4,500 square feet of impervious surface.
-For more information and exact fees, please view the following page; Tiered Equivalent Rate Units

 The stormwater fee and the impervious area calculation are a mechanism for equitably distributing the cost of the stormwater system maintenance and the need to comply with the federal mandate among all of the residents of Flagstaff who, in some way, use and contribute to the stormwater system and stormwater runoff.